friendliai/friendli-model-optimizer/README.md

 --offload
 ```

-# How to serve optimized model with Frinedli Engine?
+# How to serve an optimized model with Friendli Engine?
-If your optimized model is ready, now, you can serve the model with Friendli Engine.\
+Once your optimized model is ready, you can serve the model with Friendli Engine.\
-Please checkout our [official documentations](https://docs.friendli.ai/guides/container/running_friendli_container/quantization) to learn more!
+Please check out our [official documentation](https://docs.friendli.ai/guides/container/running_friendli_container) to learn more!